Breaking a chaotic image encryption algorithm based on modulo addition and XOR operation: Cryptanalysis

-\begin{proposition} Given $\alpha, \beta, \tilde{y}$, the bits among the $(n-1)$ least significant bits of $x$ in Eq.~(\ref{eq:essentialfunctionform}), whose change can cause inexistence of Eq.~(\ref{eq:essentialfunctionform}), can be determined from the least significant bit to the most significant one. \end{proposition} \begin{proof} The concrete approaches to solving Eq.~(\ref{eq:essentialfunction}) and determining the carry bits can be divided into the following two classes of operations. \begin{itemlist} \item \textit{Obtaining information on $x_0$ and $c_1$}: According to how much information on $x_0$ and $c_1$ can be obtained, $(\alpha_0, \beta_0, \tilde{y}_0)$ is classified as the following two cases. \begin{itemlist} \item $(4\alpha_0+2\beta_0+\tilde{y}_0)\in\{0, 6\}$: Referring to Property~2, $x_0$ can not be determined in this case, but one can obtain $c_1=0$ if $\alpha_0=0$.
+\begin{property} Given $\alpha, \beta, \tilde{y}$, some bits among the $(n-1)$ least significant bits of $x$ in Eq.~(\ref{eq:essentialfunctionform}) can be determined from the least significant bit to the most significant one. \end{property} \begin{proof} The concrete approaches to solving Eq.~(\ref{eq:essentialfunction}) and determining the carry bits can be divided into the following two classes of operations. \begin{itemlist} \item \textit{Obtaining information on $x_0$ and $c_1$}: According to how much information on $x_0$ and $c_1$ can be obtained, $(\alpha_0, \beta_0, \tilde{y}_0)$ is further classified as the following two cases. \begin{itemlist} \item $(4\alpha_0+2\beta_0+\tilde{y}_0)\in\{0, 6\}$: Referring to Property~2, $x_0$ can not be determined in this case, but one can obtain $c_1=0$ if $\alpha_0=0$.

 \item $(4\alpha_0+2\beta_0+\tilde{y}_0)\in\{2, 4\}$: As $c_0=0$, one can obtain

 from Eq.~(\ref{eq:cases2_4}).
 Then, one can further obtain

 \end{itemlist}